 Jennifer Brown Lerner

 Jennifer Brown Lerner joined American Youth Policy Forum (AYPF) in 2005.
-Currently, Jennifer serves as a Senior Director, managing the organization’s work on wide range of issues that ensure all students graduate ready to succeed in college and careers.
+Currently, Jennifer serves as a Deputy Director, managing the organization’s work on wide range of issues that ensure all students graduate ready to succeed in college and careers.
 At AYPF, she co-authored a compendium on best practices in secondary-post secondary learning options entitled The College Ladder: Linking Secondary and Postsecondary Education for Success for All.

 Prior to joining AYPF, Jennifer worked as a classroom teacher and communications officer for a number of schools in the Boston area.
 Additionally, she was active in the creation of a Summerbridge (now Breakthrough Collaborative) site in Atlanta, Georgia.

 Jennifer received her BA from the University of Pennsylvania and her MA from Teachers College, Columbia University.
 She also participated in the Education Policy Fellow Program at the Institute for Educational Leadership in 2005-06.

 Stephanie joined AYPF in 2012 as the part-time Database Administrator.
 She is responsible for ensuring the accuracy of all organizational data.
 Stephanie worked in fundraising and development for nonprofits and political action committees in Washington, DC for ten years before returning to her hometown, Baltimore, to attend law school.
 She began working on her Juris Doctor at the University of Baltimore in the fall of 2011, where she is a member of the Student Bar Association.
 She plans to pursue a career in public interest law.
 Stephanie has her Bachelor of Arts Degree in Interdisciplinary Studies from the University of Maryland, Baltimore County.